dogweather/forkful/content/en/bash/good-coding-practices/organizing-code-into-functions.md

   \ reusable blocks that do specific tasks.
 It makes the code cleaner, more\u2026"
 lastmod: '2024-03-13T22:45:00.249723-06:00'
 model: gpt-4-1106-preview
-summary: "Splitting code into functions means breaking down scripts into smaller,\
-  \ reusable blocks that do specific tasks.
-It makes the code cleaner, more\u2026"
+summary: Splitting code into functions means breaking down scripts into smaller, reusable blocks that do specific tasks.
 title: Organizing code into functions
 weight: 18
 ---